 Doing so can blur the professional relationship, and it devalues their sessions with you.
 If a client is paying you for your time, your focus should be entirely on them.
 You need to be correcting form, counting reps, and offering encouragement, not worrying about your own technique, or figuring out whether you matched last week’s reps.

 When your client is training, focus on them.
 When you’re training, focus on you.
-But don’t try to do both at the same time.

-4. Gotta Be Flexible
+4. Be flexible

-If you’re telling yourself, “I’ll get back into shape when I have time”, you have what John Berardi of Precision Nutrition calls the “pause button mentality.”
+If you’re telling yourself you’ll get back in shape when you have more time, you have what John Berardi of Precision Nutrition calls the “pause button mentality.”

 This snippet from Berardi’s post should wake you up: